 Prime Minister St. Laurent's desire for a single coordinating department for the North was not translated into action.
-Uncertainty continued as different departments designed, adopted and implemented government programs for the North.
-Some departments- notably National Defence-were largely independent, but others had to struggle if they wanted to coordinate their work logistically and at the policy level.
+Uncertainty continued as different departments designed, adopted, and implemented government programs for the North.
+Some departments, notably National Defence, were largely independent, but others had to struggle if they wanted to coordinate their work at the levels of policy and logistics.
 The key questions concerned the pace of cultural change and the development of centralized settlements, a policy that some departments adopted sooner than others.
-In addition, the old Arctic powers- the Hudson's Bay Company and rival missionaries from the Anglican and Catholic churches- were never chased from the field and they continued to have influence over the policy-makers and administrators.
+In addition, the old Arctic powers-the Hudson's Bay Company and rival missionaries from the Anglican and Catholic churches-were never chased from the field, and they continued to have influence over the policy-makers and administrators.